The Charles Eliot Norton Lectures

 “Now and then,” writes Lionel Trilling, “it is possible to observe the moral life in process of revising itself.”
 In this new book he is concerned with such a mutation: the process by which the arduous enterprise of sincerity, of being true to one’s self, came to occupy a place of supreme importance in the moral life—and the further shift which finds that place now usurped by the darker and still more strenuous modern ideal of authenticity.

 Lessons of the Masters

-When we talk about education today, we tend to avoid the rhetoric of “mastery,” with its erotic and inegalitarian overtones.
-But the charged personal encounter between master and disciple is precisely what interests George Steiner in this book, a sustained reflection on the infinitely complex and subtle interplay of power, trust, and passions in the most profound sorts of pedagogy.
+When we talk about education, we tend to avoid the rhetoric of “mastery,” with its erotic and inegalitarian overtones.
+But the charged personal encounter between master and disciple is precisely what interests Steiner in this book, a sustained reflection on the infinitely complex and subtle interplay of power, trust, and passions in pedagogy.